phunswadkar/Solvd_laba/README.md

 - [Assignment 1: Introduction to Solvd Laba](#assignment-1-introduction-to-solvd-laba)

-## Assignment 1: Introduction to Solvd Laba
+## Assignment 1: Introduction to JDK, JRE & Sorting Algorithms.

 In this assignment, we delved into the foundational concepts of java, including: